zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 All matter is made of [atoms](https://en.wikipedia.org/wiki/Atom).
 When certain types of atoms end up in close proximity to one another, [attractive electrical forces](https://en.wikipedia.org/wiki/Chemical_bond) cause them to aggregate into small clusters called [molecules](https://en.wikipedia.org/wiki/Molecule).
 Molecules are the smallest building blocks of a [chemical substance](https://en.wikipedia.org/wiki/Chemical_substance), which is a form of matter that has a definite chemical composition and characteristic properties.
 Theoretically, if the state and the structure of matter were known in sufficient detail, molecular light scattering could be used to explain the appearance of almost everything we see in nature.

 All scattering processes can be broadly classified in two categories: [elastic](https://en.wikipedia.org/wiki/Elastic_scattering) and [inelastic](https://en.wikipedia.org/wiki/Inelastic_scattering).
 A typical example of *elastic scattering* is an idealized rubber ball perfectly bouncing off a hard surface; we say that, in the center-of-mass frame, the kinetic energy of the ball is conserved.
 The description of *elastic light scattering* is even simpler: since, as far as we know, [photons](https://en.wikipedia.org/wiki/Photon) are massless, the photon's energy \\(\mathcal{E_p}\\) must be conserved.
-If we associate the photon with a plane wave, then the [Planck-Einstein relation](https://en.wikipedia.org/wiki/Planck_relation)
+If, using the [uncertainty principle](https://en.wikipedia.org/wiki/Uncertainty_principle), we associate the photon with a plane wave, then the [Planck-Einstein relation](https://en.wikipedia.org/wiki/Planck_relation)

 $$ \tag{19.1}
 	\mathcal{E_p} = \hbar \omega